 There are many ways to organize and lay out your form, but if you’re optimizing for completion (and asking for more than a single item of information), a single column is your best bet.

 Western customers read from left to right.
 This means you should keep your form labels (the text that describes what you’re asking for) and the form fields (where your customers type their responses) aligned left.

 This makes it easy for customers to scan the form.
 It also helps increase completion rates and decreases the number of errors.

 5. Eliminate distractions

-If your goal is to increase conversions, give your customers a clear path.
-Avoid any distracting images or links that could pull attention away from the form itself.
-Amazon uses this best practice to a significant effect on its checkout pages.
+If you aim to increase conversions, give your customers a clear path.
+Avoid distracting images or links that could distract attention from the form itself.
+Amazon uses this best practice to have a significant effect on its checkout pages.

 A typical Amazon page has dozens of links to related products.
 This makes sense, as Amazon wants to give customers as many options as possible.